|

 I once again found myself working with Larry Stevenson and Bill Cleary in yet

 another venture.
+While

 Larry had continued manufacturing Makaha Skateboards after Surfguide’s closure, Bill had gone on to become Surfer